At the Melksham Area Board meeting on 4th November, the Melksham Bypass consultation was officially launched.

 We would encourage you to access the information provided, and to engage with us by providing your comments, views and suggestions through the on-line questionnaire.

-The survey closes on 30th November 2020.
+The survey deadline has been extended and now closes on 17th January 2021.
 At this stage, we are seeking feedback on the early stages of the scheme – this is not a statutory consultation.
 If the scheme progresses, statutory consultation will follow in due course.

 Major Highway Projects Team